ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Talk to Chatbot

-This endpoint can be used to have a conversation about food with the spoonacular chat bot.
+This endpoint can be used to have a conversation about food with the spoonacular chatbot.
 Use the \"Get Conversation Suggests\" endpoint to show your user what he or she can say.

 ### Example
 ```csharp